DineUpGroup/dineup-example-nodejs/README.md

-# DineUp Node Example Integration
+# DineUp Nodejs Example Integration

 This repo contains a working example of the integration with the DineUp Order widget in a checkout page.